SebastianHpe/commerce/README.md

 - Bid on listings and see the current highest bid
 - Close listings
 - Create a watchlist with favorite listings (WIP)
-- Filter listings by categories (WIP)
+- Filter listings by categories
 - Add comments to listings (WIP)